solana-foundation/developer-content/docs/core/accounts.md

 title: Solana Account Model
 ---

+## Key Points

+- Accounts store either executable code or program state, up to 10MB of data.

+- Accounts require a SOL rent deposit proportional to the amount of data stored, which is fully refundable when the account is closed.

+- Each account has an "owner" program that can modify its data or deduct its lamport balance.
+However, anyone can increase the balance.

+- Programs (smart contracts) are stateless accounts that store executable code.

+- Data accounts are created by programs to store and manage program state.

+- Native programs are built-in programs included with the Solana runtime.

+### Overview

 On Solana, all data is stored in what are referred to as "accounts”.
 The way data is organized on Solana resembles a
 [key-value store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database),